EiriasValar/FF4FE-Tracker/README.md

 - Resizing a shop's textarea input doesn't persist, neither between different shops, nor when closing and reopening the same shop.
 Suppressing the ability to resize feels unfriendly to the user, but is it useful without persistence?
-- Complete quest objectives when the corresponding location is dismissed?
-Might be too aggressive.
-Maybe you dismissed the location because you know it will be too slow/hard and you have other objectives you can take instead.
 - Somehow make it clearer why dismissed locations reappear because of a gated objective's requirement being met?
 Checking off other value at the location on dismiss is undesirable: too many cases where you might dismiss a location